I claim Panajachel, Guatemala on Lago Atitlan as mine, I have been here maybe five times and I know I will keep coming back.

 This is Mariela, maybe Holly; she is a girl from Honduras who sells homemade jewelry along side of the Santander, the main Tourist Street in Panajachel, Guatemala.
 I think maybe she is one of Sexiest girls I have even seen, in a dreaded, pieced, belly, rolling, staring, personal way, she is a Queen surrounded by Hippie Dippies.

-Some people dress up with too many tattoos, too many dreads, and too many adornments and scream,
+Some people dress up with too many tattoos, too many dreads, and too many adornments and scream, "LOOK AT ME"

 I like it when another person preens me, I cannot imagine preening myself enough to look like some of the emotional refugees.
 I try not to look at the dreaded, pieced, and tattoo bunch, I know they need more hugs, kisses, cuddles an intimacy than I am capable of supplying in one lifetime.
 I say hello, I give a nod, I do not wink…